-Sacred as Structure (sas)
+Sacred as Structure (SAS)

 What Constraint Analysis Rediscovers